pr8kerl/cv/content/employment.md

 ---
 #### Duties
-Manage and maintain all internal services hosted on Linux/Solaris and AWS.
+Manage and maintain all UNIX based internal services hosted on-premise and in AWS.
+WebOps for [corporate website](https://www.myob.com/) running AEM (Adobe Experience Manager) hosted in AWS Sydney.
+Configuration Management using Ansible, Puppet and git.
-Linux/UNIX, and storage systems management including, web server management (apache, tomcat), SSL certificate management, AWS account management etc.
+Linux/UNIX full stack systems management including web server technology (Apache, Tomcat, JBoss, Haproxy, Varnish), PKI management, AWS account management.
-Automation of Linux/Unix system management to provide capabilities to clients through tools such as Ansible, Puppet etc.
 Ensuring production, test and development environments are operating optimally and to the agreed service levels.
-Design, develop and build technology solutions to meet business needs
+Design, develop and build technology solutions to meet business needs.
-Monitoring for availability and capacity management of environments
+Monitoring for availability and capacity management of environments.
+Automation of systems management as well as business processes.
-Delivering appropriate failover and disaster recovery procedures and processes for critical systems
+Delivering appropriate high-availability and disaster recovery procedures and processes for critical systems.
-Proactive management of all Unix technologies i.e. Upgrades, patch management and firmware updates as appropriate.
+Agile processes; ITIL v3 certified.

 ---
 #### Achievements
+Sole resource to architect and implement the MYOB website infrastructure hosted in AWS and running  Adobe Experience Manager 6.1.
-The only UNIX resource within IT Services responsible for everything UNIX/Linux for 5 years.
+The single UNIX resource within IT Services responsible for everything UNIX/Linux for 5 years.
-Single handedly architected and implemented the [MYOB website](https://www.myob.com/) infrastructure hosted in AWS and running in Adobe Experience Manager.
-Many pieces of automation to add business value using various languages and frameworks such as Ruby, Python, Perl and Golang.
-Architected and implemented new micros-services infrastructure such as MyDot API, and Billing API.
+Many pieces of automation to add business value using various languages and frameworks such as Python, Perl, Golang, Bash, NodeJS and Ruby.
+Architected and implemented infrastructure for new micro-services.

-###### next
+###### _

 ### IBM Global Services - Telstra, Melbourne
 #### Netbackup Storage Engineer - Contract